 - FUTURES – theology, philosophy and global ethics, new technologies, ecology, sustainability

-Since the Center's inception in 2015, our mission has been to foster innovative, transdisciplinary research at the intersections of the natural sciences and humanities, to equip scholars on the vanguard of this research, and to shape the public conversation.
+Since the Center's inception in 2015, its mission was to foster innovative, transdisciplinary research at the intersections of the natural sciences and humanities, to equip scholars on the vanguard of this research, and to shape the public conversation.

-Our work is motivated by the search for wisdom in service of the common good.
+The CTSHF's work was motivated by the search for wisdom in service of the common good.
 The modern world is dominated by an accumulation of knowledge about the world and its history.
 However, less attention has been given to integrating sources of new knowledge in light of centuries of human experience and to drawing on the different forms of wisdom that arise from this process.
-By bringing the natural and social sciences, theology, and the humanities together to explore the big questions of ORIGINS, NATURES, and FUTURES, we seek to gain transformative new insights – for the academy and beyond – into what it means to be human and to live well and responsibly in the world.
-The Center is inspired by the particular wisdom of Catholic philosophy, theology, and social thought, though not limited to that religious tradition as part of the process of respectful dialogue with the sciences.
+By bringing the natural and social sciences, theology, and the humanities together to explore the big questions of ORIGINS, NATURES, and FUTURES, the CTSHF sought to gain transformative new insights – for the academy and beyond – into what it means to be human and to live well and responsibly in the world.
+The Center was inspired by the particular wisdom of Catholic philosophy, theology, and social thought, though not limited to that religious tradition as part of the process of respectful dialogue with the sciences.

-The Center for Theology, Science, and Human Flourishing is a part of Notre Dame Research.
+The Center for Theology, Science, and Human Flourishing was a part of Notre Dame Research.

-- To initiate intellectual advances in theology/philosophy and the sciences through transdisciplinary research projects
+- Initiate intellectual advances in theology/philosophy and the sciences through transdisciplinary research projects

-- To strengthen the international profile of the University of Notre Dame and to build capacity for future research
+- Strengthen the international profile of the University of Notre Dame and to build capacity for future research

-- To catalyze research collaboration across disciplines and academic centers and institutes at the University of Notre Dame
+- Catalyze research collaboration across disciplines and academic centers and institutes at the University of Notre Dame

-- To support students interested in working at the intersection of theology, philosophy, and the natural and social sciences
+- Support students interested in working at the intersection of theology, philosophy, and the natural and social sciences

-- To shape the public conversation on theology and science through the popular dissemination of research
+- Shape the public conversation on theology and science through the popular dissemination of research